TritonDataCenter/manta/docs/user-guide/index.md

 Standard Opening Paragraph
 -->

-# Introducing the Joyent Manta Service
+# Manta: Triton's object storage and converged analytics solution

-Joyent Manta is a highly scalable, distributed object storage service with integrated compute.
+Manta, Triton's object storage and converged analytics solution, is a highly scalable, distributed object storage service with integrated compute that enables the creation of analytics jobs (more generally, compute jobs) which process and transform data at rest.
 Developers can store and process any amount of data at any time where a simple web API call replaces the need for spinning up instances.
-Joyent Manta Compute is a complete and high performance compute environment including R, Python, node.js, Perl, Ruby, Java, C/C++, ffmpeg, grep, awk and others.
+Manta compute is a complete and high performance compute environment including R, Python, node.js, Perl, Ruby, Java, C/C++, ffmpeg, grep, awk and others.
 Metering is by the second with zero provisioning, data movement or scheduling latency costs.

 This page describes the service and how to get started.
 You can also skip straight to some [compute examples](job-patterns.html).